Blue Mountain Bidibid

 Flowers:

-Rounded white flower heads are produced above the foliage during summer.
+Small white flowers are produced in rounded, globe-shaped heads held just above the foliage during late spring and summer.

 Fruit: